mit-acl/roman_ros/README.md

 # Install

+First, install the ROMAN python package using the install directions [here](https://github.com/mit-acl/ROMAN?tab=readme-ov-file#install).

-In the root directory of your ROS workspace run:
+Then, in the root directory of your ROS workspace run:

 ```
 cd src